2006 Colombian presidential election: Political Career and Philosophy

-Carlos Gaviria Díaz was a Harvard educated lawyer and professor of 30 years from University of Antioquia, where he earned his doctorate, a senator from 2002-2006 and the first president of the Constitutional Court.
+Carlos Gaviria Díaz was a Harvard educated lawyer and professor of 30 years from University of Antioquia, where he earned his doctorate, a senator from 2002 to 2006 and the first president of the Constitutional Court.

 Gaviria started his career in 1961 as a judge and professor, focusing on human rights.
 In 1980, he was the vice-president of the Regional Committee for the Defense of Human Rights in Antioquia.
 In 1989, Gaviria returned from a two-year exile in Argentina caused by the assassination of human rights advocates on his committee.
 He served a magistrate of the Constitutional Court in 1993, becoming president of the court in 1996, where he distinguished himself for his focus on human rights.
 His judicial decisions helped to decriminalize individuals possessing drugs up to a single dosage.
 When his term ended in 2001, he joined the Social and Political Front (a group of parties including the Communist Party, Trade Unionists and the Patriotic Union), of which he was elected as the sole senator by proportional representation rules.
 As a senator he opposed Uribe's attempts to allow for re-election.
 Eventually he helped create the Alternative Democratic Pole, which successfully joined many of the leftist and liberal parties under one group.

 Gaviria's political philosophy centered on the autonomy, dignity, and individual freedoms of citizens, so long as one's choiced did not interfere with others’.
 A consequence of this philosophy was the belief that poverty and lack of public debate prevented individuals from truly being able to govern their lives and prevented Colombia from being a true democracy.